jlroo/facility/README.md

 |/facility/use/all                  |application/json| UseController.getALL()|
 |/facility/use/delete/{id}          |application/json| UseController.deleteByID()|

+## Testing the spring framework context

-To increase traffic to the system run the Facility client jar:
+To test the system we can generate traffic using the Facility client jar:

 ```sh
 java -jar  target/client.jar